List of Manitoba senators: Historical

-1 Party listed was the last party of which the Senator was a member.
+1 Party listed was the last party of which the senator was a member.

 2 Senators are appointed to represent Manitoba.
 Each senator may choose to designate a geographic area within Manitoba as his or her division.

-3 Senators are appointed by the Governor General of Canada on the recommendation of the Prime Minister.
+3 Senators are appointed by the governor general on the recommendation of the Prime Minister.

 4 Johnson was appointed as one of two senators under section 26 of the Constitution Act to represent the Western provinces, under the regional expansion clause that saw the Senate increase from 104 to 112 members.